emoodyv/BaseballWARvContracts/README.md

 ## Communication Methods

 For this project we are using Discord as a means to centralize information shared and facilitate group video calls.
-Our group has agreed upon to meet during class times and at least one weekend day.
+Our group has agreed upon to meet during class times and at least one weekend day for review.

 ## Resources